it4ch1/provisioning-files-collection/README.md

 # provisioning-files-collection
-A collection of provisiong files created during the development of Hacking Square
+A collection of provisioning files created during the development of Hacking Square